wechicken456/My-Cloud-Resume/README.md

 Convention: Many REST APIs use `/api` as a standard prefix to indicate an API endpoint, improving readability and aligning with common practices.

 ### Substep 2 - Create the `/getCount` and `/incrementCount` resource on API Gateway
+- Click on the API endpoint resource.
+- Choose `ANY` method.
 - Choose the Lambda Integration option.
 - Enable the CORS option.
 - Enable Proxy Integration.